 The Bridging Program was designed by the CCC.
 Bridging supports families who have infants or young children with multiple needs and/or women with high-risk pregnancies.
 The program is delivered by trained Infant and Family Support Specialists (IFSS) who are staff members of partner agencies of the Community Caring Collaborative (CCC).
 The model, a promising practice nationally, has been considered by the state of Maine to support all babies born in Maine with Neonatal Abstinence Syndrome and could be delivered by health and home visiting professionals statewide who are trained through the CCC’s Infant Family Support Specialist curriculum.

-In Washington County, the model of Bridging specifically designed for medically fragile infants and young children is offered through Washington Hancock Community Agency.
+In Washington County, the model of Bridging specifically designed for medically fragile infants and young children is offered through Downeast Community Partners.
 Washington County Nurse Bridging utilizes Registered Nurses to deliver and coordinate supports for infants that are born pre-term, are being treated for medical issues in the Neonatal Intensive Care Unit, have high medical risk factors, or have medical or developmental issues, as well as parents with medical needs and additional issues in other domains.

 The program offers:

 - Support, education, and advocacy related to services needed by a child and their family.

 - Individualized plans that create a family team to address issues and concerns in order to meet the needs of the child and the parents.